jriguera/tasmota_eurom_pac_wifi/README.md

 The description of the serial protocol is in [protocol.md](protocol.md).

-Thanks to Cem for helping me decoding the checksum algorithm used in the serial communication
+Thanks to [CemDK](https://github.com/CemDK) for helping me decoding the checksum algorithm used in the serial communication

 ## Tasmota configuration